anee-helsinki/LoveAndGenre/README.md

-## What is Love?
-Digital Approaches to Analyzing and Translating Emotion
+## Digital Approaches to Analyzing and Translating Emotion: What is Love?

-This is the repository containing the data used for and created while writing the article "What Is Love?
-Digital Approaches to Analyzing and Translating Emotion" in Karen Sonik and Ulrike Steinert (eds.), The Routledge Handbook of Emotions in the Ancient Near East.
+This is the repository containing the data used for and created while writing the article "Digital Approaches to Analyzing and Translating Emotion: What Is Love?" in Karen Sonik and Ulrike Steinert (eds.), The Routledge Handbook of Emotions in the Ancient Near East.

 The Folders: